Nigel Farthing (Chair)

 Stephanie Jones (Vice Chair)

-Since graduating from UEA with a first class honours degree in Environmental Sciences, Stephanie has gained experience leading a range of successful environmental and sustainability initiatives.
-Her expertise lies in behaviour change, communications and PR, as well as project management, partnership working and local government.
-Stephanie is a committed environmentalist with a professional and personal dedication to protecting the environment, conserving biodiversity, and educating and inspiring others to do the same.
-Stephanie has volunteered at Carlton Marshes as Wildlife Watch Leader for the past seven years.
+Since graduating from University of East Anglia with a first-class honours degree in Environmental Sciences, Stephanie has demonstrated a professional and personal dedication to protecting the environment, conserving biodiversity, and educating and inspiring others to do the same.

 James Alexander (Treasurer)

 James is an experienced entrepreneur and business advisor.
 He was a co-founder of Zopa, Europe’s largest P2P lender, and former Strategy Director at Egg.
 Currently James is a Director of FutureAgenda.org and an advisor to a number of innovative finance payers.
 He advises a number of social ventures and charities including the RSPB and Suffolk Wildlife Trust and is Chair of Gen Community Ventures.
 James has also worked as a growth strategy consultant where his clients have included Tesco, Eurostar, Save the Children, The Guardian, M&S and Just Giving.
 James holds an MBA from INSEAD AND was part of a 3-person team who re-discovered three species of bird formerly considered to be extinct.

 Philip is a director with a large national health and social care organisation and a Fellow of the Chartered Management Institute.
 His current role includes responsibilities for corporate governance and business intelligence.
 Following a long career with British Telecom Philip moved into the not for profit sector sixteen years ago.
 With a lifelong interest in the countryside and wildlife Philip is also a member of the RSPB and the Woodland Trust.